jasonmm/compojure-wiki/Developing-without-web-server-restarts.md

 => (run-jetty wrapped-example {:port 8080})
 ```

-Now test your app and make some changes to the source.
-They should be automatically take effect when you save the source.
+Now test your app and make some changes to your code.
+They should automatically take effect when you save the source.

 [wrap-reload]: http://mmcgrana.github.com/ring/middleware.reload-api.html#ring.middleware.reload/wrap-reload
 [ring]: https://github.com/mmcgrana/ring